In the eighties and nineties I was partly a freelance writer and

 that made port facilities that are still solid today.

-In the Domain of Design: more and more, “Everyone designs
+In the Domain of Design: “Everyone designs

 who devises courses of action aimed at changing existing situations